erikzaadi/manager-readme/README.md

 ### Work-Life Balance 🌱
 Don’t work over hours.
 When it’s needed for an incident or something truly urgent, sure, else **manage your time to ensure you breathe and enjoy your private life**.

+### PragmaErik Survival Tips

+You’ll see me use the term _“faucet”_ throughout this doc.
+It’s my way of saying:
+You get to decide how much involvement or buffering you want from me.

+Need more help today?
+Just turn the _faucet_ up.
+Want more space tomorrow?
+Turn it down.
+Even if it changes daily, that’s totally OK.

+We’re all human, and it’s always fine to ask for more help or more independence.
+No need to overthink it.

 ---

 ## For ICs (Direct Reports)